Convex-Dev/convex.cljc/README.md

 # Advanced tooling for Convex Lisp and the CVM

-This monorepo offers a variety of applications and libraries written in Clojure for working with the [Convex Virual Machine and Convex Lisp](https://github.com/Convex-Dev/convex).
+This monorepo offers a variety of applications and libraries written in Clojure for working with the [Convex Virtual Machine and Convex Lisp](https://github.com/Convex-Dev/convex).

 Overview of main folders in the [./project](./project) directory: